trendscenter/coinstac/design/computation-registry.md

 # Computation Registry

 In COINSTAC, __Computations__ are self-contained algorithms that provide researchers additional insight into their data.
-They do this based upon a detailed I/O schema that *computation authors* define prior to exporting them as Docker images.
+Computations use a detailed I/O schema that *computation authors* define prior to exporting them as Docker images.
 Multiple computations can be aligned with varying I/O mappings to form a __pipeline__.

 The __Computation Registry__ acts as a repository for the metadata concerning these computations.
 It is responsible for downloading a pipeline's computations and for validating those computations prior to their being run.